hai-vr/documentation/docs/changelogs/facetra-shape-creator.md

 These changes have not been released yet.
 :::

-- When applying the same FaceTra file on multiple avatars with distinct model files that share the same base (i.e. both avatars are Manuka), but the head of the two models have an offset (i.e. because the character wears high heels), the FaceTra Shape Creator component can now specify a corrective offset that will be applied to one of the avatars, in order to re-align the head.
-  - Since this is set at the component level, this does not modify the contents of the FaceTra file data.

-### Performance improvements
+### Faster Edit mode performance

 The overall performance of the application in Edit mode has been improved.

 On my machine, some operations that used to take 110ms now take 15ms.

-During uploads and builds, the performance improvements are negligible, as the majority of the time is spent invoking an internal
+During uploads and builds, the performance improvements are negligible.
+It turns out, the majority of the time is spent invoking an internal
-Unity function to create blendshapes, and this cannot be improved as the execution duration entirely depends on the number of vertices moved by existing blendshapes on the base face mesh.
+Unity function to create blendshapes.

+This seemingly cannot be improved in a non-destructive manner as the execution duration entirely depends on the number of vertices moved by existing blendshapes on the base face mesh.
-### Construction Pose

-- You can now explicitly define base blendshapes that will serve as the rest pose of the face in the Construction Pose panel in the construction lines.
-- Deformations will now be applied relative to that Construction Pose.
-- The Construction Pose does not necessarily have to be the blendshapes used for the stylization of the avatar, it only needs to be the blendshapes used at the time the contents of the FaceTra File is created.
+### Additions in generation capabilities

-### Blendshapes for all Shapes
+#### Blendshapes for all Shapes

 - All shapes can now have blendshapes added to them.
 - Shapes that don't normally use the Mouth Divider can now have blendshapes that use the Mouth Divider.
 - Shapes that move a muscle in the middle of the face can now have blendshapes that the Mouth Divider.
 - Shapes that move the Tongue can now have blendshapes that only move the vertices that had been assigned to the Tongue.
 - You can now apply a deformation to the tongue, based on the blendshapes that moved the tongue out.

+#### Deformers are now optional

-- Deformers can be turned off per shape, in cases where you use blendshapes instead of deformers.
+- Deformers can be turned off per shape, in cases where you only use blendshapes instead of deformers.

-### Tailoring improvements
+#### Tailoring improvements

 - The result of Tailoring can now be exported to a new FaceTra File that does not require tailoring.
 - Blendshapes from the Adaptive File can now be optionally included.
 - Deformers can be overriden per shape.
   - When a deformer is overriden in tailoring mode, a new "Restore from adaptive" button copies the position, rotation, distance, and curve from the tailored version.

+#### Construction Pose

+- You can now explicitly define base blendshapes that will serve as the rest pose of the face in the Construction Pose panel in the construction lines.
+- Deformations will now be applied relative to that Construction Pose.
+- The Construction Pose does not necessarily have to be the blendshapes used for the stylization of the avatar, it only needs to be the blendshapes used at the time the contents of the FaceTra File is created.

-### Jaw Calibration
+#### Jaw Calibration

 - In order to fix a design mistake in all versions of FaceTra prior to 0.9, this update introduces a new construction line called *Jaw Calibration*.
 - The *Jaw Calibration* construction line is the blendshape that is going to be used as a base to select features inside the mouth,